I love to bless my kids and grandchildren, and I’ve been known to be a bit liberal now and then, like most parents and grandparents.

-? blessed is he who is generous to the poor.
-Proverbs 14:21
+Blessed is he who is generous to the poor.
+PR 14:21

 Whoever is generous to the poor lends to the Lord, and he will repay him for his deed.
-Proverbs 19:17
+PR 19:17